Last Updated: Aug 07, 2025 Views: 143971

 Finally, if you need to use sources from peer reviewed journals, you may want to try using limiters.
 Some of the library's databases allow users to limit search results to articles that are published in peer reviewed journals.
 This will go a long way towards helping you find peer reviewed journals but can be imperfect, so you should always still evaluate articles you find to ensure that they are considered scholarly.

-If you still can't determine whether a journal is peer reviewed or have additional questions, you can ask a librarian for assistance through chat or by emailing ask@snhu.libanswers.com.
+If you still can't determine whether a journal is peer reviewed or have additional questions, you can ask Research Support for assistance through chat or by emailing ask@snhu.libanswers.com.

 About FAQs